nymath/nymath.github.io/_pages/papers.md

 ## Pricing Vulnerable Spread Options under an Intensity-based Model

 This paper proposes an intensity-based model to price spread options with default risk.
 Default risk is captured by a Cox process, whose intensity is correlated with the volatility.
-We also propose a more general correlation struction that previous works.
+We also propose a more general correlation structure than previous works.
 [Download Paper](https://nymath.github.io/files/spread_option.pdf)

 ## RGBoost: A revised gradient direction boosting machine